 If you’re seeking out a new challenge, focusing on health and fitness is a great place to start.
 Perhaps you want to try a new type of training?
 Maybe you want to resurrect your old fitness habits?
 Would you like to add more mindfulness and meditation to your life?
 Or perhaps you simply want to drop a few pounds and get in better shape?
 The good thing about fitness challenges is that there really is something for everyone.

 THE BEST FITNESS CHALLENGES

 The simplest fitness challenges are the ones that involve doing just one move every day for a period of time – 30 burpees a day for 30 days, 200 squats each day for a month, or a 16-day push-up challenge.

 These types of challenges can be a fun way to add physical activity to your day.
 But if it is your sole form of training, you certainly can't count on it being transformational.
 Fitness challenges that focus on a specific move lack the diversity needed for well-rounded training.
 By doing the same movements over and over again, not only are you missing out on exercising other parts of your body, you’re also repeatedly targeting the same muscle group and not allowing these muscles time to recover.

 - There’s a finish line.
 This gives you something to reach for.
 You are more motivated to make positive lifestyle changes when you focus on doing it for a short time (then it just becomes a long-term habit).

 - There’s structure – you know what to do.
 Forget flipping between different workouts and faffing around trying to decide what type of exercise to do.
 A challenge makes it easy to stay focused and achieve goals.

-It’s new and different.
+- It’s new and different.
 Boredom is the ultimate motivation sapper, so it’s important you keep working out in novel ways.
-And it’s not just your mind that needs variety, studies show your muscles benefit from mixing things up too.
+And it’s not just your mind that needs variety, your body benefits from mixing things up too.